okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/step-up-authentication/main/index.md

 > **Note:** You can specify a `max_age` parameter value to require an elapsed time frame.
 Additionally, if you want to ignore the existing session and reauthenticate the user each time, pass `max_age=0` in the request.
 For Classic Engine, pass `max_age=1`.
 See the [Request parameters table](/docs/reference/api/oidc/#request-parameters) for the `/authorize` endpoint for more information on `max_age`.

 Okta's [redirect and embedded](/docs/concepts/redirect-vs-embedded/) deployment models support the use of the `acr_values` parameter.
-The parameter works with any OpenID Connect application, such as web, native, or SPA, and it’s supported by both the [org authorization server and custom authorization servers](/docs/concepts/auth-servers/).
+The parameter works with any OpenID Connect application, such as web, native, or SPA.
+It also works with SAML2 applications and is supported by both the [org authorization server and custom authorization servers](/docs/concepts/auth-servers/).

 ### Evaluation flow

 In Okta Identity Engine, assurances from policies are always evaluated in order of factor verification, constraints, and re-authentication.
 The [global session policy](/docs/concepts/policies/#sign-on-policies) is evaluated first, then the authentication policy, and then the `acr_values` parameter in the request.
 The authentication policy is always evaluated before the `acr_values` parameter.

-In Okta Classic Engine when a user doesn't have a session, the Okta sign-on policy is evaluated first, then the application sign-on policy, and finally the `acr_values` parameter in the request.
-When a user already has a session, the application sign-on policy is always evaluated first.
-Then, the `acr_values` parameter in the request.
+<StackSnippet snippet="evalflowclassic" /><br>

 In both Identity Engine and Classic Engine, if the user has a session, the previously satisfied authenticators are considered before prompting for factors that are required by the `acr_values` parameter in the request.
 Additionally, if the user is unable to satisfy the level of assurance, Okta returns an [error](https://openid.net/specs/openid-connect-unmet-authentication-requirements-1_0.html) (`error=unmet_authentication_requirements`) to the callback endpoint.